-Deferred inflows of resources related to pensions and OPEB, in accordance with GASB Statements No. 68 and 75 are more fully described in the corresponding pension and OPEB notes.
+Deferred inflows of resources related to pensions and OPEB, in accordance with GASB Statements No. 68 and 75 will be recognized as expense in future years and are more fully described in the corresponding pension and OPEB notes.

 The application of FASC 980 results in certain revenues and expenses being removed from the Statement of Revenues, Expenses and Changes in Fund Net Position and reflected in the Statement of Net Position as deferred outflows or deferred inflows.
 The revenues and expenses that have been removed from the Statement of Revenues, Expenses and Changes in Fund Net Position and added to the Statement of Net Position appear in the line "Excess revenues used to fund deferrals" on the Statement of Revenues, Expenses and Changes in Fund Net Position.
 The detail of changes to and components of these amounts are as follows: